pkelchte/h1b/README.md

 This document is specific to entry level Electrical Engineers in the Los Angeles County (Area Code: 31084).
 H-1B benificiaries of other occupations in other regions should use the [FLC Data Center wizard](http://www.flcdatacenter.com/OESWizardStart.aspx) to obtain data proper for their prospective job.

-# Application Process
+# Application Process and Costs

-- Step 1: Employer Submits Labor Condition Application (LCA) to Department Of Labor for certification (DOL).
+- Step 1: Employer Submits on-line an Labor Condition Application (LCA) to Department Of Labor (DOL) for certification.
+This is free.
-- Step 2: Employer Submits Completed Form I-129 to USCIS.
+- Step 2: Employer Submits by paper a completed Form I-129 to USCIS.
+This costs $325 + applicable fees of up to $2000.
-The employer should file Form I-129, Petition for a Nonimmigrant Worker, with the correct USCIS Service Center.
-The DOL-certified LCA must be submitted with the Form I-129.
+The DOL-certified LCA from Step 1. must be submitted with the Form I-129.
-- Step 3 (only at first application): Prospective Workers Outside the United States Apply for Visa and/or Admission.
+- Step 3: Prospective Workers Outside the United States Apply for Visa and/or Admission.

 ## Step 1.
-LCA to DOL
+On-line Labor Condition Approval approval with DOL -- ($0)

 On the [iCERT Visa Portal System](https://icert.doleta.gov/), the company representative must log in or create an Employer Account and select *LCA Visa Program*.